 Scaphoid Abdomen In Newborn

-A scaphoid abdomen in newborn babies is normally detected at birth.
+A scaphoid abdomen in newborn babies is usually detected at birth.
 Abdominal swelling is a condition associated with complications and a particular condition.

-Some babies with a normal abdomen at birth may develop a fractured mandibular bone later in life due to a serious illness or trauma.
+Some babies with a normal abdomen at birth may develop a fractured mandibular bone later in life due to a severe illness or trauma.

-In such cases, doctors advise parents to take precautions and take measures to best protect the health of the baby.
+In such cases, doctors advise parents to take precautions and measures to protect the baby’s health best.